Accommodations in centrally-located three-star or four-star hotels. Rooming on a double basis.

-Full-day city sightseeing: Local Guide, Sightseeing stop at the United States Capitol, Supreme Court and Library of Congress, Visit to the U.S. Capitol Visitor Center, National Mall, Visit to the National Archives (time permitting), Ford's Theatre and Petersen House, White House Visitor Center
+Full-day city sightseeing: Local Guide, Sightseeing stop at the United States Capitol, Supreme Court and Library of Congress, Visit to the U.S. Capitol Visitor Center, National Mall, Visit to the National Archives (according to availability), Ford's Theatre and Petersen House, White House Visitor Center

 Excursion to Arlington Cemetery and the Pentagon Memorial